JakobRobnik/Kepler-Dara-Analysis/README.md

 noise.py containts non-Gaussian outlier distribution and determination of it's parameters.

 Then there is a collection of files that can be used for downloading Kepler light curves.
-As an example light curve for Kepler 90 is already downloaded.
+As an example I uploaded light curve for Kepler 90 (zeros_....txt), extracted planet parameters, power spectrum and stellar parameters (...semi_kill.npy) and a residual flux search_flux.npy .

 If you have troubles with dependancies or functions not working properly please contact me at jakob.robnik@student.ethz.ch .